Last updated on September 9th, 2019 at 02:37 am

-It’s also important that contract related communications all be kept with the draft contract.
+It’s also important that contract-related communications all be kept with the draft contract.
 This is cumbersome if you are using Excel or your email service as a contract management system.
 But, if you have a cloud-based contract management system, everything from the sales team notes to emails to the draft contract are kept in one place and are easy for anyone to find with the click of a button.

-When it comes to collaboration between two departments, accessibility should be a number one priority.
+When it comes to collaboration between two departments, accessibility should be the number one priority.
 As sales and legal staff members need to have access to the same contracts for different purposes, they should be able to quickly and easily access contracts and any supporting documents.

 Taking steps like tagging contracts with keywords and organizing them based on contract type can make searching for contracts much easier for everyone.

 These three steps seem very simple.
 However, they can make an incredible difference in improving collaboration between your sales and legal departments.
 Implementing these procedures will help speed up the contract review process and allow you to begin serving your customers sooner.